Triple Play Baseball '96: Development and release

 Triple Play Baseball '96 was produced by Canadian studio Extended Play Productions, which was a developer within Electronic Arts division EA Canada.
 The game's lead designer, Chris Taylor, started at EA Canada (then Distinctive Software) in 1988.
 EA asked the team to replicate the success they had on Sega Genesis release of FIFA International Soccer with other sports.
 Baseball was chosen as Taylor had experience leading production on HardBall II.
 Prior to using on the name Triple Play, the titles Line Drive Baseball and Double Play Baseball were considered but were both already copyrighted.

 Taylor sought help from Rick Smith to provide a robust statistics calculation system by breaking down "pseudo code" into C. Programmer Kevin Pickell, who wrote the Genesis data and asset libraries for EA Canada, stated their task was "to essentially mirror the look and feel of FIFA" and they "already had the workflow for generating the animating characters and that was essentially copied for Triple Play."
 The large batter sprites popularized by the World Series Baseball influenced Taylor to include them in Triple Play.
 This was the last EA game Taylor worked before moving on to Cavedog Entertainment and then eventually Gas Powered Games.

 A promotion event for Triple Play on the Sega Channel had 10,000 participants.
 The game went to retail for the Genesis exclusively in North America in June 1995.
-An updated version, Triple Play: Gold Edition, was released for Genesis in October 1996.
-It was the last EA Sports title for the console.
-Enhanced ports for the PlayStation and Sega Saturn were also announced.
+An updated version, Triple Play: Gold Edition, was released for Genesis in October 1996.Enhanced ports for the PlayStation and Sega Saturn were also announced.
 Sega listed them for a July 1996 release but they never materialized.